-CASAs act as fact-finders for the judges, who oversee an average of 700 cases, providing them with information that they may never get otherwise.
+CASAs act as fact-finders for the judges, who oversee an average of 500 cases, providing them with information that they may never get otherwise.
 CASAs gather information from Court documents, social workers’ files, and educational, medical, and therapy records.
 They also speak with the child, family members, school officials, health care providers, and other professionals involved in the child’s life.
 CASAs use this information, as well as firsthand observations, to advocate for the child in Court and school, and in other aspects of their lives.
 The CASA’s role is to consider what is in the child’s best interest and to make sure that each child’s individual needs are met.

 CASAs visit with their case children at least once a month.
 This provides the children with stability and consistency and allows the CASAs to better understand the needs of the children, as well as the children themselves.
 Some CASAs build and maintain positive, trusting relationships with their case children, much like mentors.

 - Sign up to attend one of our free Information Sessions by completing our RSVP Form.
 We encourage you to review our requirements for becoming a CASA before attending.
 (Please note: Information Sessions are not held at our Meadow Lark office.)
 Space is limited for each of our sessions; sign up today!

 Once accepted into Advocate University:

 You will begin training to learn how to be a successful advocate for a foster child.
 There is a nominal fee for this comprehensive training.
 (This fee can be waived, if needed.)
 Advocate University includes 35 hours of classroom and online training, plus the observation of a Juvenile Dependency Court session where you will meet a judge and observe CASAs in action.